 Digital Object Identifier (DOI)

 Lindsey, Derek P.; Perez-Orribo, Luis; Rodriguez-Martinez, Nestor; Reyes, Phillip M.; Newcomb, Anna; Cable, Alexandria; Hickam, Grace; Yerby, Scott A.; and Crawford, Neil R., "Evaluation of a minimally invasive procedure for sacroiliac joint fusion - An in vitro biomechanical analysis of initial and cycled properties" (2014).
-Neurobiology.
+Translational Neuroscience.
 753.